-(5) (2) Animal housing requirements--Pet shops and pet dealers.
+(5) Animal housing requirements--Pet shops and pet dealers.

 - a.
 Animals having a known or suspected communicable animal-to-human or animal-to-animal disease shall be maintained in individual cages in an isolated location where they cannot directly or indirectly come into contact with other animals or the public. - b.
-Animals with diseases which that can be airborne must be isolated in an area with independent ventilation. - c.
-No animal shall be housed which Any animal that cannot stand on its own or which that has a life threatening disease.
-Such animals must be hospitalized, or housed under the direct care of a veterinary hospital/clinic or humanely euthanized. - d.
+Animals with diseases that can be airborne must be isolated in an area with independent ventilation. - c.
+Any animal that cannot stand on its own or that has a life threatening disease must be hospitalized, housed under the direct care of a veterinary hospital/clinic or humanely euthanized. - d.
 State and county health regulations must be followed when caring for any animal harboring an animal-to-human disease.

-(6) (3) Animal care--Pet shops.
+(6) Animal care--Pet shops and pet dealers.

-a.
-Each animal shall be examined daily by store personnel for signs of illness or injury.
-Any suspected illness or injury shall be reported to the store owner or manager immediately.
+- a.
+Each animal shall be examined daily for signs of illness or injury.
+Any suspected illness or injury shall be reported to the owner or manager of the establishment immediately.
 Any sick animal shall be immediately isolated from other animals.
-All and bedding material and feces in a sick animal's cage shall be removed and disinfected or discarded.
-Display areas, holding crates, cages or animal enclosures, trays and feeding equipment used by the a sick animal shall be disinfected immediately. after every diagnosed/suspected sick or injured animal has been isolated.
+All bedding material and feces in a sick animal's cage shall be removed and disinfected or discarded.
+Display areas, holding crates, cages or animal enclosures, trays and feeding equipment used by a sick animal shall be disinfected immediately. - b.
+Failure to obtain adequate, timely care from a licensed veterinarian for any diseased or injured animal found in the custody of any establishment shall be a violation of this chapter and/or Florida Statutes, Chapter 828, "Cruelty to Animals."
+Proof of adequate and timely veterinary care must be provided to the division upon request.